About Cassidy (she/her)

 The fun stuff!

 As you can see, I love unicorns.
 I love to read for fun.
-I can often be found doing some sort of creative project, whether it be chalk painting furniture, acrylic paint pours, or most recently wrapping up a 6 month cross country solo roadtrip towing a hand-me-down camper that I lovingly and painstakingingly revitalized.
-I love travel and leisure and therefore strongly hold boundaries on my time off whether it be one day or two weeks.
-There is definitely more travel in my future, stay tuned.
+I can often be found doing some sort of creative project, whether it be chalk painting furniture, acrylic paint pours, or in recent years, solo roadtrip towing a hand-me-down camper that I lovingly and painstakingly revitalized.
+I love travel and fiercely protect my alone time (#introvert) and therefore strongly hold boundaries on my time off whether it be one day or two weeks.
+My schedule and cancellation policy allows me to be location independent and meet the varying scheduling needs of participants.

-Being an aunt is one of my favorite things.
-I have many niblings between my bio family and my chosen family.
-Speaking of family, it is HUGE.
-My family tree puts the Vitamix in Blender (teehee, get it?).
-I am an amateur dad joker (see last sentence).
-I'm also an amateur Geek Therapist and have been dabbling in some gaming which will be another really fun thing to add on to my virtual offerings, when I return to the child therapy world!
+Being an auntie is one of my favorite things.
+I have many sibkids between my bio family and my chosen family.
+Speaking of my family, it is HUGE.
+My family tree puts the Vitamix in Blended (teehee, get it?) and for that I have learned to feel gratitude not only for the expansive connections it has afforded me, but also for the multiple lenses from which it allows me to expand my understanding of familial roles and relationships.
+I am an amateur dad joker (see vitamix reference).
+I'm also an amateur Geek Therapist and have been dabbling in some gaming which will be another really fun thing to add on to my future virtual offerings, should I return to the 1:1 or group therapy world one day!

-Sustainability is my other passion.
+Environmental literacy and wildlife conservation is my other major passion and focus.
 I'm currently working on a project that combines my experience working with kids and families, to support folks in taking better care of our precious planet one tiny action step at a time.
-The pause I'm taking from seeing child therapy clients will directly support this project, and I'm excited to see what will happen while I'm giving myself the space to pivot and dedicate time and attention to this project!
+I'm enjoying observing what is forming while I'm giving myself the space, time, and attention this project deserves!